 China Merchants China Investment Management Limited, a company incorporated in Hong Kong, is the Investment Manager of the Company for both listed and unlisted investments.
-Mr. ZHANG Rizhong, Mr. WANG Xiaoding, Mr. TSE Yue Kit, Ms. KAN Ka Yee, Elizabeth and Mr. CHU Lap Lik, Victor (resigned as the Alternate Director of the Company on 13 September 2021) are Directors of both the Company and the Investment Manager.
-Ms. KAN Ka Yee, Elizabeth and Mr. CHU Lap Lik, Victor have indirect beneficial interests in the Investment Manager.
+Mr. ZHANG Rizhong, Mr. WANG Xiaoding, Ms. KAN Ka Yee, Elizabeth and Mr. TSE Yue Kit are Directors of both the Company and the Investment Manager.
+Ms. KAN Ka Yee, Elizabeth has indirect beneficial interests in the Investment Manager.
 The Investment Manager is a connected person of the Company under Rule 14A.08 of the Listing Rules.
-The existing Investment Management Agreement entered into between the Company and the Investment Manager (the "Existing Management Agreement") on 18 October 2018 became effective on 1 January 2019 and was for a fixed term ended on 31 December 2021.
+The existing Investment Management Agreement entered into between the Company and the Investment Manager (the "Existing Management Agreement") on 18 October 2021 became effective on 1 January 2022 and is for a fixed term ending on 31 December 2024.